sachins1211/Popular-Movies/README.md

 with additional information like plot synopsis, movie posters, rating and release date of the movie.
 The user can sort the list of movies on basis of Most Popular or Highest Rated movies.

+# Application Setup
+To use this app, TMDb API is required.
+You can get it by registering on The Movie Database site.

+Without API this application won't work.

+So, in order to use the app simply paste your TMDb API in "TmdbApi.java" class under the variable named "API_KEY".